Wormgit/Cows2021/README.md

 ## Depedencies
 1) Clone this repository.
 2) Modify the prefix in `conda_detection.yaml` with your own path and name.
-Create your environment using anaconda.
+Create your environment: conda env create -f conda_detection.yml
 3) Instead of installing `pycocotools`, use the pycocotools in this repository(`Detection/keras_retinanet/bin/cocoapi`).

 ## Usage